-Singer is a New York stem cell physician who uses adult stem cells from fat tissue to treat patients for conditions including urologic diseases such as interstitial cystitis, also called painful bladder syndrome.
+Singer is a New York physician who uses personal cells from fat tissue to treat patients for conditions including urologic diseases such as interstitial cystitis, also called painful bladder syndrome.
 Interstitial cystitis is a chronic condition that causes bladder pressure, bladder pain and sometimes pelvic pain.

 According to the Interstitial Cystitis Association, the condition affects between 4 and 12 million Americans.

 During the organoid-production process, robots placed pluripotent stem cells into plates containing up to 384 tiny wells per plate and then manipulated them into becoming kidney organoids over a three-week period.

 At the end of the three weeks, each well had 10 or more kidney organoids, with each plate containing thousands.

 The benefits of robotics not only include the ability to mass produce the organoids, but robots also eliminate the risk of human error and fatigue.

 The UW researchers not only trained the robots to create kidney organoids, but also to process and analyze the new tissues.
 Working in conjunction with researchers at the University of Michigan Kidney Center, the UW scientists used a cutting-edge, automated process known as single-cell RNA sequencing to determine all the cell types found in the newly created organoids.

 The sequencing allowed researchers to establish that the organoids closely resembled kidneys, but they also contained non-kidney cells previously not found in other kidney-organoid cultures.

 The findings will aid the researchers in improving the process of developing the organoids to produce a better result.